Warning: contains spoilers for Peaky Blinders season 5

 Where to watch?
 BBC One and Netflix

-At the end of the last run, the BBC released several deleted scenes that cast a little more light on some of the series five goings-on.
+At the end of the last run, the BBC released several deleted scenes that cast a little more light on some of the season five goings-on.
 In this six-minute scene cut from the finale, Polly carries out a gypsy ritual to see the future, which tells her that Michael’s hostile takeover of the Shelby Co. will end in his death, not that his wife Gina’s having any of it.

 “There will be a war in the family, and Michael will die” predicted Polly in the deleted scene above.
 Are those the words of a bonafide gypsy psychic, or a mother terrified of losing her only son?
-Series six will tell.
+Season six will tell.

-Michael and Gina’s plan to usurp Tommy’s role in The Shelby Company and the ensuing war will bring Gina’s character to the fore, suggests series five and six director Anthony Byrne.
-Speaking on the BBC Sounds Obsessed With… Peaky Blinders podcast in September, Byrne promised “there’s a lot to be revealed about [Gina] next series.
+Michael and Gina’s plan to usurp Tommy’s role in The Shelby Company and the ensuing war will bring Gina’s character to the fore, suggests season five and six director Anthony Byrne.
+Speaking on the BBC Sounds Obsessed With… Peaky Blinders podcast in September, Byrne promised “there’s a lot to be revealed about [Gina] next season.
 She’s a player, she’s a manipulator.
 She’s part of a wider plan.”

 There’s also Tommy’s unfinished business with fascist Oswald Mosley to take care of, along with his local constituents, the Billy Boys, the Chinese opium deal, the threat from the UVF, potential traitor Billy Grade and Tommy’s own tortured psyche.
-It won’t be a quiet series, we know that much.
+It won’t be a quiet season, we know that much.

 In conversation with BBC Sounds’ Obsessed With Peaky Blinders podcast, director Anthony Byrne promised that “Gina, and whoever her family are, will make themselves known” in series six.
 Gina’s uncles, based in Chicago, Boston and Long Island, run whisky and gin from Canada.
 Which real-life US gangster family might she belong to, and who might play them in the new series?

 As for new guest stars, Knight has long teased some “quite astonishingly A-list actors who love the show and would love to be in it”.
-Thus far, the producers have preferred “not to make it a ‘spot the celebrity’ sort of thing,” but with the seventh and final season looming, that rule might be relaxed, Knight suggests.
+Thus far, the producers have preferred “not to make it a ‘spot the celebrity’ sort of thing,” but with the final season looming, that rule might be relaxed, Knight suggests.